odin-lang/odin-lang.org/content/docs/overview.md

 z :: y + 7; // constant computations are possible
 ```

+For more information regarding value declarations in general, please see the [Odin FAQ](/docs/faq) and Ginger Bill's article [On the Aesthetics of the Syntax of Declarations](https://www.gingerbill.org/article/2018/03/12/on-the-aesthetics-of-the-syntax-of-declarations/).

 ## Packages
 Every Odin program is made up of packages.
 Programs begin running in the package `main`.